johnridesabike/bikewalklife/posts/2021/05/errandonnee-2021-wrap-up.md

   alt: A collage of photos from Errandonnee 2021.
   caption: ''
 external_link: ''
+excerpt: >
+  Errandonnee is a challenge where you have 12 days to complete 12 errands by bicycle or on foot.
+This post completes my series of entries for the 2021 challenge.

 ---
 Errandonnee is a challenge where you have 12 days to complete 12 errands by bicycle or on foot.
 This post completes my series of entries for the 2021 challenge.